Changing Tides

 The ROV Mohawk shows an ocean landscape with the new black coral species in sight.
 Photo: NOAA/UNCW-UVP.

 This unfamiliar black coral subsequently would be confirmed as a new species and named after Hickerson, who has worked at the sanctuary since 1997.
-The sanctuary is supportive of providing student opportunities, especially ones that increase diversity and inclusion.
-Hickerson has worked closely with Brugler to provide shiptime and bunk space on the cruises for him and his students.
+The sanctuary is supportive of providing student opportunities.

 The expansion proposal map